thycotic/ib-docs/cfg-util/general/index.md

 * Manual - POSIX data will need to be specified for each Group in ADUC before being able to authenticate to Linux/Unix Hosts.
 * Primary Group Only - Generate GID for users primary group if Primary Group does not have an existing GID.
 * Always - Always generate POSIX data during authentication, even if POSIX data has been set on group object.

-### Duplicate Group Processing

-Defines how Identity Bridge will process Duplicate Active Directory groups with users logging into the Linux/Unix Hosts

-* Default: Automatic
-* Never - Ignore Duplicate groups
-* Automatic - Generates a unique group name by adding or appending the domain information to the group for all domains except for the joined domain.
-* Only Duplicates - Generates a unique group name by adding or appending the domain information to the group when a duplicate name is detected.
-* Always - Generates a unique group name by adding or appending the domain information to the group for all domains.

-### Duplicate Group Format

-Defines the format in which the Active Directory group will be displayed on the Linux/Unix Host when the Active Directory username is duplicated due to a multi-active Domain environment.

-* Default: Domain/Group
-* Domain/Group - Example: [demo](http://demo.com)/group1
-* Group_Domain - Example: group1_demo

 ## Default Computer Settings